anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Alternatively, **Isaiah 58.1-12** says, 'Is not this the fast that I choose: to loose the bonds of injustice ...'.
 * **Psalm 51.1-18** (EV: 1-17) says, 'Create in me a clean heart, O God'.
 * **2 Corinthians 5.20b &ndash; 6.10** says, 'we entreat you on behalf of Christ, be reconciled to God'.
-* **Matthew 6.1-6, 16-21** is about 'your Father who sees in secret', in relation to almsgiving, prayer, fasting, and storing up treasures in heaven.
+* **Matthew 6.1-6, 16-21** (see BCP) is about 'your Father who sees in secret', in relation to almsgiving, prayer, fasting, and storing up treasures in heaven.
 * Alternatively, **John 8.1-11** is about the woman caught in adultery: 'Neither do I condemn you.
 Go your way, and from now on do not sin again.'

 ## Lent 1